 Click "Center" to reposition the ROI in the center of the imager area

-- To select the appropriate "Pixel format", click on "Pixel Format" drop down menu and select desired setting.
-Pixel Formats are camera dependant, the most common being 8-bit monochrome for black and white cameras and Bayer 8 for color cameras.
-Click here to see the entire list of formats possible.
+- To select the appropriate Pixel Format, click on the "Pixel Format" drop down menu.
+Pixel Formats are camera dependant; The most common being 8-bit monochrome for black and white cameras, and Bayer 8 for color cameras.

 Click here to see a list of pixel formats.

 To rotate the image, click to select the desired degree of rotation.
 Most cameras do not support rotate "on camera".
 The host therefore performs the operation at the expense of greater CPU utilization.

 To flip the image, click the "On" button to enable horizontal and/or vertical flip.
 Most cameras do not support flip "on camera".
 The host therefore performs the operation at the expense of greater CPU utilization.